Developing a fast matrix multiplication implementation on the CPU

 }

-Here is the baseline implementation.
+Here is the implementation implementation we’ll start with.
+It goes through every result cell (x, y) one by one, and calculates the value.
 I’ll start measuring benchmarks when they don’t start to take half an hour on my testcases, but this runs quite poorly.
 Siboehm’s blog post didn’t use any preprocessing, but to get any reasonable results we are going to need it.
-One preprocessing step we can most certainly do to speed this up considerably is transform the matrix 2 in advance.
-The preprocessing takes a bit of time, but it is in the order of O(n2) whereas our matrix multiplication is in O(n3).
-This means that it doesn’t take that much time compared to the multiplication itself.
+One preprocessing step we can most certainly do to speed this up considerably is transpose the matrix 2 in advance.
+The transposition takes a bit of time, but it is in the order of O(n2) whereas our matrix multiplication is in O(n3).
+This means that any time it takes is going to be negligible compared to the multiplication.
 The preprocessing saves us from reordering the loops, which will come handy later.
+By taking the transform, we can get a continuous access pattern on both matrices in the multiplication.
 This gives us about 2x speedup in my experience.
+The speedup comes because we are accessing data in a more predictable (continous) way.
+Look at the inner-most loop in the example code:

 Let’s first tackle vectors.
 Modern computers have vector registers which can do multiple independent operations in parallel.
 At the time of writing this the widest we have in any computer is AVX-512 registers, which are 64 bytes wide.
 Since one float is 4 bytes, we can fit 16 floats into one register.
 This allows us to do 16 independent operations on a single instruction.
 Needless to say, this should speed up our solution by approximately 16x.
 We can access vector instructions by defining them in gcc like so: typedef float float16_t __attribute__((vector_size(64)));.
 I’m running these on a machine that supports AVX-512.
 If you don’t have that available, you can also use AVX2.
 These vectors will allow us to do the following: